khartinger/RCC5V/fab/rcc1_supply/README.md

 | 1 | U1 | DC-DC converter board StepDown_LM2596 | _kh_library:DCDC_StepDown_LM2596_PinsOnly |
 | 4 | U1 | 4 single pins | |

-### Preparation
-Cut four individual pins from a pin header.

 ### Assembly
 1. power resistor R1
 2. diode D1
 3. socket connectors J3, J5, J6
 4. socket connectors J1, J2
 5. electrolytic capacitor C1

+(*) If there are no pins connected to the corners of the LM2596 board:
+* Cut four individual pins from the pin header.
+* Insert 4 individual pins into the ends of J5 and J6, plug on the LM2596 board and leave the pins.
 6. plugging on the DC-DC step-down converter LM2596

-If no pins have been connected to the corners of the LM2596 board:
-Plug 4 individual pins into the ends of J5 and J6, attach the LM2596 board and extend the pins.

 ## 2.3 Commissioning the power supply driver board AC_5V_supply_6pol_DCC
 _*Important:*_ When commissioning the DC-DC converter board for the first time, the output voltage on the potentiometer must be set to 5 V using a voltmeter and a screwdriver.
 Turning the screw on the potentiometer (blue quadrant) counterclockwise reduces the output voltage.